korenmiklos/talks/2021-09-30-noits/README.md

 ### Business culture
 Managers know the business culture of their home country.

-## Why managers matter
-Three broader implications:

-1. Trade within "supply chains" larger than previously thought.
-2. Entry into new trade markets is inelastic.
-3. Experience with existing partners leads to preferential attachment.

-## Business network trade
-* Contrary to evidence from US, investment in Hungary leads to large increases in trade with home region.

-## Inelastic market entry
-* If professional networks are hard to build, extensive margin of trade is less responsive.
-* Competitiveness leads to higher manager wages, not more entry.
-* Complementarity of trade and migration policies.

-## Preferential attachment
-* It may be easier to trade with friends of friends.
-* We (will) highlight a mechanism for why that is.

-# Conclusions
-## Conclusions
-* We find firm-level evidence that the nationality and ethnicity of owners and managers matters for the direction of trade.
-* Whatever the specific mechanism, we need to model markets and individuals jointly.

 # Conclusions
 ## Conclusions
 * What are the causes and consequences of foreign acquisitions?